solinftec/maplibre-compose/docs/docs/getting-started.md

 ## Set up Vulkan on Android (Optional)

+!!! warning

+    The Vulkan renderer is not yet as stable as the OpenGL renderer.
+Check the [MapLibre Native issues](https://github.com/maplibre/maplibre-native/issues?q=sort%3Aupdated-desc%20state%3Aopen%20label%3A%22Vulkan%22%20type%3ABug) for more info.

 By default, we ship with the standard version of MapLibre for Android, which uses the OpenGL backend.
 If you'd prefer to use the Vulkan backend, you can update your build.